History of football in England: Promotion by the British Empire

 In the 1800s, the spread of football began to increase.
 The British Empire itself was the main driving force behind its diffusion.
 The British Empire wanted to use football as a means of teaching their values, such as order, discipline, and sophistication.
 It was also an opportunity to shape men to become workers and join the military, even becoming popular among soldiers and colonial officials.
 This would eventually lead to the spread of football on a national level, promoting their ideals worldwide.

 The birth of football in England was recreation for the higher classes in the country.
-The British empire had a huge impact on the spread of football not only in the country, but around the world by promoting football.
+The British empire had a huge impact on the spread of football not only in the country, but around the world by promoting it.
 The growth of football in England and the world started with the formation of clubs from local elites in the country.
 An early example of these aforementioned clubs were Darwen and Turton in Lancashire.
 Football progressed internationally mainly through education systems that encouraged young men to pursue playing the sport and create their own clubs post graduation.
 The British Empire's influence on the sport during the 1800s is the reason why some big clubs like AC Milan, Genoa, Grasshoppers, and Young Boys decided on English names despite being in Italy and Switzerland respectively.

+Corinthian F.C.'s numerous foreign tours are credited with having popularised football around the world; they were the first club to take the sport outside Europe.